 Getting into the habit of journaling each day is a great way to keep tabs of what’s going on.
 It’s a good outlet for mental health issues ranging from anxiety to depression, and it’s a wonderful source of memories that you might want or even need to go back to a year or two down the road.
 Be sure to utilize each of these methods so that you’re able to find both the time and motivation to journal each day.

-7. How to Use the Journal for Goals and Resolutions
+7. How to Use the Journal for Your New Year’s Resolutions

 Your journal is a tool that can help you to keep your resolutions during the coming year.
 There are a few different techniques that you can use to help, so you can probably find at least one that meets your needs.
 It’s best to give them all a try, and then mix and match to find a program that works for you.